MelonCaully/bookbot/README.md

 frankenstein.txt

-Use  python3 main.py <path file for book> to run the program
+Use  python3 main.py "path for file" to run the program